 The final push

-I could dish on the necessity and coolness of a knowledge base for customer support over and over again.
+It’s hard to overstate the importance of customer service, as it’s your most valuable asset, a way to stand out in today’s competitive market.
+And, a knowledge base for customer support can become a strong tool in your team’s arsenal.
 But if you don’t have stable software for nailing it, the whole endeavor might go down the plughole.

 So, the main aspects to look at while choosing the “steady technical ground”: 1) the ability to create consistent content, 2) design it the way you like it, and 3) the opportunity to reduce employee burnout and elevate customer self-service.
 I am sure, the best solution for you is not a hundred miles away 😉